More details will be published soon.

-The Annual "MG Car Club SWV Register" 2017 Event will be held mid week on Tuesday 4th July until Thursday 6th July 2017 based in Colchester, Essex.
+The Annual "MG Car Club SWV Register" 2017 Event was held in mostly fine weather from Tuesday 4th July until Thursday 6th July 2017 based in Colchester, Essex.

-The Rally HQ will be centred at the Stoke by Nayland Golf and Country Club.
-Full details and booking information is available now.
+The Rally HQ was based at the Stoke by Nayland Golf and Country Club.

 The "MG Car Club SVW Register" 2016 Event was held 14th-16th June near Liege in the beautiful Ardennes Region of SE Belgium.

 Some 18 SVW cars and around 60 people turned out to enjoy a weekend of activities, visiting places of interest around this historic town.

 A highlight for many on the Sunday morning was lining up on starting grid of the famous Godwood motor circuit which is a short drive from Chichester, and going on to complete five laps in convoy, following the course/pace car, a current model Rolls Royce from the nearby factory.